 Lower your energy usage this summer by reducing the amount of heat produced in your home.
 When your home has less heat production, your air conditioner can run less frequently leading to lower energy costs.
 Take an audit of your home to determine which areas produce heat, then implement strategies to reduce heat production.

 Create less heat by keeping the stove off in your home.
 Instead, cook outside on the grill or prepare meals that don’t require the oven.
 Also, do laundry and run the dishwasher at cooler times of the day like evening or early morning.
 Summer is a great time to air dry your clothes saving energy costs from the dryer and keeping your home cooler.
-Another heat reducing and energy saving tip is to switch to LED light bulbs.
+Another heat-reducing and the energy-saving tip is to switch to LED light bulbs.
 Incandescent bulbs produce more heat and use more energy than LED bulbs.

 With a few simple strategies, you can save on energy expenses this summer by producing less heat from the start.